chilico/django-asgi/README.md

 ### Testing

-This setup uses `pytest` rather that Django's built in test functionality.
+This setup uses `pytest` rather that Django's built in test framework.
 I find it has a cleaner syntax and better async support, and parametrisation is a big win.

 A separate test database volume and docker compose file are used to run tests.
 This makes clear separation of test and development databases, and mirrors how tests ought to be run in production.
 To run tests, use the `docker-compose.test.yml`: